LandSpace

 LandSpace Technology Corporation (doing business as LandSpace) is a Chinese commercial space launch provider based in Beijing.
 It was founded in 2015 by Zhang Changwu.

 In July 2023, the company's Zhuque-2 rocket became the world's first methane-fueled launch vehicle to reach orbit after its successful second flight.
-LandSpace plans to conduct three Zhuque-2 launches in 2024 and six in 2025.

 History

 Landspace Technology Corporation was established in 2015, after a Chinese government policy change in 2014 that allowed private capital into the space industry.
 Since its founding, the company has established several aerospace infrastructure sites in Zhejiang, including a $1.5 billion medium and large-scale liquid rocket assembly and test plant in Jiaxing and an intelligent manufacturing base in Huzhou.

 LandSpace developed its first launch vehicle Zhuque-1, powered by solid-propellant motors.
 Zhuque-1 was launched on 27 October 2018, however the payload failed to reach orbit due to an issue with the third stage.
 The company also developed the liquid-fueled Zhuque-2, which became the first methalox rocket in the world to reach orbit after a successful second flight on 12 July 2023.